Overview

 Confidential Reporters should:

-• explain how they know the information being reported, did they see the events themselves, or did that information come from someone else?
-Who?
+- explain how they know the information being reported, did they see the events themselves, or did that information come from someone else?
+If so, who?